Albanian Armed Forces: Modernisation

-Albania has recently acquired four Eurocopter AS532 Cougar helicopters and has two more EC 145 on order as of 2015.
+Albania has recently acquired four Eurocopter AS532 Cougar helicopters and has two more EC145 on order as of 2015.
 Also, since 2008 four Damen Stan 4207 patrol vessels have been commissioned in the Navy, three of them have been constructed in Albania.

-On 16 July 2014, The Albanian Defence Minister declared that within 2014 the Albanian Motorised Infantry Battalion will be fully combat ready and also equipped with modern NATO equipment.
-This will be the first unit in the Albanian Armed Forces to not have the AK 47 in its inventory.
+On 16 July 2014, the Albanian defence minister declared that within 2014 the Albanian Motorised Infantry Battalion will be fully combat ready and also equipped with modern NATO equipment.
+This will be the first unit in the Albanian Armed Forces to not have the AK-47 in its inventory.
 Instead the M4 carbine will act as its standard battle rifle.

 In August 2018, the Prime Minister of Albania, Edi Rama, announced via Facebook that NATO would be investing in the base, saying "NATO will invest more than 50 million euros ($58 million) for the first phase of the project alone, to modernise the Kuçovë Air Base."

 The process of modernization of the Albanian Armed Forces is based on the short-term, middle-term and long-term objectives and priorities of their restructuring and development aiming at achieving the increase of the operational capacities.
 The modernization programme started before the country's North Atlantic Treaty Organization membership (on 1 April 2009) with the purchase of armaments produced by the NATO countries.
 It also started a programme for the disposal and alienation of surplus ammunition inherited from the communist regime for 50 years.